awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.MariaDB.md

 COMMIT/*!*/;
 ```

-The following statement enables session\-level annotations for this sames transaction, and disables them after committing the transaction:
+The following statement enables session\-level annotations for this same transaction, and disables them after committing the transaction:

 ```
 CREATE DATABASE IF NOT EXISTS test;